 Even if you’re not attempting to make a business out of your content, I bet you want your experiences captured in high enough quality that when you look back at your photos and videos it nearly takes you right back, and matches the vividness of your memories… and with equipment that won’t be hard to lug around.

-So here’s what I use and can personally recommend.
+So here’s the camera and gear list of what I use and can personally recommend.
 Whether you’re living out of a backpack and the digital nomad life, going on a quick trip with family or friends, or capturing the good times at home.

 My business and life include a lot of travel, everything has to serve a purpose or it just takes up valuable space. – I have 3 cameras in my arsenal.
 Multiple SD cards.
 Many hard drives, and a few handy gadgets I use often.